Widen/tap-sumologic-widen/README.md

 ```

 #### Top level config options

 - `access_id`: str: required: The access id for authenticating against the Sumologic API.
 - `access_key`: str: required: The access key for authenticating against the Sumologic API.
 - `root_url`: str: optional: The Sumologic endpoint for your deployment.
 Defaults to: `https://api.sumologic.com/api`.
 - `start_date`: str: optional: The earliest record date to sync.
 Same start date for all tables.
-Format: YYYY-MM-DDTHH:mm:ss.
+Format: YYYY-MM-DDTHH:
+  mm:ss.
 - `end_date`: str: optional: The latest record date to sync.
 Same end date for all tables.
 Format: YYYY-MM-DDTHH:mm:ss.
 - `time_zone`: str: optional: The time zone for the queries.
 Sets the parameter for all queries.
 - `tables`: array: required: This is the list of configurations for each table/query/stream.

 #### Stream level config options

 - `query`: str: required: the Sumo Logic Search Job query.
-Any query that works in the Sumo Logic UI should work in the api.
+Any query that works in the Sumo Logic UI should work in the
+  api.
 - `table_name`: str: required: the name for the table/stream.
-- `query_result_type`: str: optional: The type of query result to return.
+- `query_type`: str: optional: The type of query result to return.
 Defaults to `messages`.
-Must be one of `messages` or `records`.
+Must be one of `messages`
+  or `records`.
 - `primary_keys`: array: optional: Additional fields to include in the primary keys.
 Defaults to `[]`.
 - `by_receipt_time`: bool: optional: Define as true to run the search using receipt time.
 Defaults to `false`.
 - `auto_parsing_mode`: str: optional: This enables dynamic parsing, when specified as
   intelligent, Sumo automatically runs field extraction on your JSON log messages when
   you run a search.
 By default, searches run in performance mode.
+- `quantization`: int: optional: Segregates time series data by time period.
+This allows you to create aggregated
+  results in buckets of fixed intervals (for example, 5-minute intervals).
+The value is in milliseconds.
+Only applicable
+  on 'metrics' queries.
+- `rollup`: str: optional: Can be Avg, Sum, Min, Max, Count or None.
+Only applicable on 'metrics' queries.
+- `timeshift`: int: optional: Shifts the time series from your metrics query by the specified amount of time.
+This can
+  help when comparing a time series across multiple time periods.
+Specified as a signed duration in milliseconds.
+Only
+  applicable on 'metrics' queries.
 - `schema`: optional: A valid Singer schema or a path-like string that provides
   the path to a `.json` file that contains a valid Singer schema.
 If provided,
   the schema will not be inferred from the results of an api call.

 ### Configure using environment variables